We implement our own sustainability programmes and have integrated sustainability into our strategy

 Pollution

-Pollution, whether in the form of air, water or land contamination, poses significant environmental and health risks.
-Managing pollution effectively is crucial for maintaining sustainable operations and protecting both ecosystems and human health.
+Pollution, whether in the form of air, water or land contamination, poses environmental and health risks.
+Effective management is essential to support sustainable operations and protect ecosystems.

-At Speeki, we are committed to reducing our environmental footprint.
-While our operations have a relatively low direct impact, we actively promote pollution control within our supply chain.
-We prioritise sustainable materials, reduce waste and implement energy-efficient practices to support a cleaner environment.ription goes here
+At Speeki, we seek to reduce our environmental footprint.
+Although our direct impact is limited, we promote pollution control within our supply chain, prioritising sustainable materials, waste reduction and energy-efficient practices.

 • Four people sitting at a conference table with laptops and documents, participating in a stretching exercise in a modern office, with a whiteboard and colorful sticky notes in the background.